Qstreet/d3/d3Notes.md

 ## Scales
 > translate numbers from dataSpace to pixelSpace

+1. Quantitative: Continuous domain like dates, times, real numbers etc.
+2. Ordinal: Separate domains like categories, colors, names,
+3. Linear: Converts one value in the domain interval into a value in the range interval
+4. Identity: Good for pixel values
+5. Power and Logarithmic Scales: It is used for exponentially increasing values like log,pow,sqrt

 ### d3.scaleLinear()
 #### colors for heat charts
 REMEMBER TO REVERSE OUTPUT (top,bottom) so the scale goes 0 at bottom and up the scale